 In 1921 a steel skeletal tower was erected next to the lighthouse and the light was moved out of the rooftop lantern room.
 Keepers continued to live in the lighthouse until 1939 when the light was automated.
 It continues to operate as an aid to navigation.

 In 1942 the island came under the ownership of the Department of the Interior and is considered part of the Blackwater Wildlife Refuge.
 The lighthouse can be seen offshore, 2.5 miles from Swan Creek Point.
 It is best seen by boat as the site and tower are closed to the public.

+In 2009, the lighthouse was no longer an active aid to navigation.
 The abandoned lighthouse is now on the Lighthouse Digest Doomsday List of critically endangered lighthouses due to neglect and vandalism.
 The Chesapeake Heritage Conservancy along with the Havre de Grace Maritime Museum, are seeking the funds needed to save and restore the lighthouse.